History of the Jews in Uruguay: 21st century

 Public menorah in Punta del Este.

+Between 1999 and 2002, as a result of the banking and economic crisis in Uruguay, approximately 2,000 Jews emigrated to Israel.
+By 2018, it was estimated that around 15,000 Uruguayan Jews and their descendants were living there.

-As of 2009, 20,000-25,000 Jews lived in Uruguay, with 95% residing in Montevideo.
+As of 2009, 20,000-25,000 Jews lived in Uruguay, with 95% residing in Montevideo or its metropolitan area.
 Throughout the country, there are prominent organized communities in Punta del Este and Paysandú.
-As of 2003, there were 20 synagogues, but only six of them held weekly Shabbat services, and one functioned every day.
+As of 2003, there were 20 synagogues.
+Since 1985, when a menorah was first installed in a public space in Montevideo—its lighting ceremony attended by political authorities—this event has been held annually in both Montevideo and Punta del Este.

 In 2017, a Holocaust memorial in Montevideo was vandalized with antisemitic graffiti, with phrases such as "The Holocaust of the Jewish people is the biggest lie in history" and “Gas chambers were a fraud.”
 This act of vandalism followed a renovation of the memorial which attempted to clean up the monument from previous acts of antisemitic vandalization.